bylexus/php-injector/README.md

   used in frontend-faced Controllers.
 * Check input variable for matching conditions (e.g. string length, number in a certain range, date > now etc...)
 * Can be used to inject parameters by name as well as by Class type
+* Supports resolving parameters from a PSR-11 Service Container

 Installation
 ------------